graze/morphism/README.md

 ### Config File ###

-The config files used by some of morphism's tools uses yaml format, as follows:
+The config file used by some of morphism's tools uses yaml format, as follows:

 ```
 # All connection definitions appear under the 'databases' key